 For people who own single-family homes, this is a relatively simple matter.
-But for people who, there may be some complications depending on the policies of your homeowners’ association leadership.
+But for people who live in condos, there may be some complications depending on the policies of your homeowners’ association leadership.
 Condo boards are required by law to work reasonably hard to fully insure itself and the common areas of a condo community.
 Some boards may try to avoid paying the relatively small expense of flood insurance by claiming the law does not specify which types of insurance policies are required—or by arguing that the property is not in a flood zone.

 However, there have been plenty of recent instances of rising water that demonstrate the importance of flood insurance, even for Florida’s high-rise condos.
 Therefore, a condo board could be considered negligent if it does not make every effort to fully insure itself.

 With all this in mind, below are some tips to help you select the best flood insurance policy: